-While I have identified as a contemporary artist more than 19 years, I still see myself as a student of art, always seeking out opportunities to learn about new techniques, styles and traditions.
-As an artist I am greatly inspired by the endless creative possibilities that come from combining the richness of Bhutanese visual heritage with the infinite range of art techniques including watercolors, acrylic, sketching and mixed media, and have also attempted many forms, be it abstract, conceptual or realistic.
-I am currently excited by the challenging freedom of working in different form of mediums to explore concept and conceptual art in buddhist theme in personal expression and experience.
+While I have identified as a contemporary artist for more than 20 years, I still see myself seeking out opportunities to learn about art and its relation to life, culture, tradition and humanity.
+As an artist I am greatly inspired by the end- less creative possibilities that come from life and our experiences in different spaces including the richness of Bhutanese visual heritage and philosophy blended with the infinite range of visual techniques to create many forms, be it abstract, conceptual or realistic.
+I am currently excited by the challenging freedom of working in different mediums to explore concept and conceptual art in Buddhist themes in personal expression and experience.

 My work frequently responds to and engages with traditional Bhutanese art and its religious themes.
-For example my art often explore Buddhist spiritualism, both its abstract intangible philosophies and its manifestations in everyday life such as symbols, personalities, practices and the human landscape of faith and beliefs.
+I often explore Buddhist spiritualism, both its ab- stract intangible philosophies and its manifestations in everyday life such as symbols, personalities, practices and the human landscape of faith and beliefs.
 Much of my work attempts to re-imagine these Buddhist concepts, freeing them from their expected, familiar traditional contexts and allowing them to shift into new creative directions.
 A current preoccupation is how to artistically express and explore my own questions about the impermanent and illusionary nature of human life and existence.